Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

 benchmark results can be found on their [web page](https://www.spec.org/hpc2021/).
 In fact, our system 'Taurus' (partition `haswell`) is the benchmark's reference system denoting a score of 1.

-The tool includes 9 real-world scientific applications (see [benchmark table](https://www.spec.org/hpc2021/docs/result-fields.html#benchmarks)) with different workload sizes - tiny, small, medium, large - and different parallelization models including MPI only, MPI+OpenACC, MPI+OpenMP and MPI+OpenMP with target offloading.
+The tool includes nine real-world scientific applications (see [benchmark table](https://www.spec.org/hpc2021/docs/result-fields.html#benchmarks)) with different workload sizes - tiny, small, medium, large - and different parallelization models including MPI only, MPI+OpenACC, MPI+OpenMP and MPI+OpenMP with target offloading.
 With the